Electron g-factor of valley states in realistic silicon quantum dots: Valley splitting, 2D(3D) effective Hamiltonians, and interface symmetry

-As seen from Eqs.~(\ref{SOC-consts-a11})-(\ref{SOC-consts-b21}), all the above spin-orbit constants are linearly dependent on the electric filed assuming linear (``triangular'') $z$-confinement potential, Eq.(\ref{conf_potentials-z}), and they depend on the common matrix elements constants, $V$, $s_R$, $s_D$, $\chi_R$, $\chi_D$, that parameterize the spin-valley mixing boundary condition, Eq.~(\ref{BC}).
+As seen from Eqs.~(\ref{SOC-consts-a11})-(\ref{SOC-consts-b21}), all the above spin-orbit constants depend on the common matrix elements constants, $V$, $s_R$, $s_D$, $\chi_R$, $\chi_D$, that parameterize the spin-valley mixing boundary condition, Eq.~(\ref{BC}).
 We note, that the 2D spin-orbit Rashba and Dresselhaus constants, $\alpha_{R;v_i}$, $\beta_{D;v_i}$, may change sign when one switches between the eigenvalley subspaces $v_1 \to v_2$:

 if the inter-valley contributions, $\chi_R$, $\chi_D$ dominate the intravalley ones, $s_R$, $s_D$; Eq.~(\ref{sign-SOC}) is exact for $s_R,s_D = 0$.
-As shown in the next Section IV, this is in agreement with the experiment \cite{VeldhorstRuskov2015PRB}, where measurement of the $g$-factor were performed for an in-plane magnetic field.
+As shown in the next Sec.
+IV, this is in qualitative agreement with the experiment \cite{VeldhorstRuskov2015PRB}, where measurement of the $g$-factor were performed for an in-plane magnetic field.

-Finally, we mention that one can derive the $2D$ Hamiltonian Eq.~(\ref{spin-valley-mixing-3D}) without recasting the BC to a smooth perturbation Hamiltonian [as it was done in Eqs.(\ref{transformed}),(\ref{eff_Hamiltonian})].
-As in the valley splitting derivation in Eq.(\ref{valley_splitting2}), one just refers to the leading order BC, Eq.(\ref{BC_zeroth_order}), and uses (heuristically) the singular ``perturbation'' $\delta(z) \hat{V}^{\rm U}_{\rm if}(\bm{k})$ with the full interface matrix, Eq.(\ref{spin-valley-mixing-unitary-transformed}).
-The effective interface Hamiltonian, Eq.~(\ref{eff_Hamiltonian}), is necessary, however, for the derivation of the $g$-factor where the heuristic approach does not work.
+Finally, we mention that one can derive the 2D Hamiltonian Eq.~(\ref{spin-valley-mixing-3D}) without recasting the BC to a smooth perturbation Hamiltonian [as it was done in Eqs.(\ref{transformed-H}) and (\ref{eff-interface-Hamiltonian})].
+As in the valley splitting derivation in Eq.(\ref{valley_splitting2}), one just refers to the leading order BC, Eq.(\ref{BC_zeroth_order}), and uses (heuristically) the singular ``perturbation'' $\delta(z)\, V^{\rm U}_{\rm if}(\bm{k})$ with the full interface matrix, Eq.(\ref{spin-valley-mixing-unitary-transformed}).
+The effective interface Hamiltonian, Eq.~(\ref{eff-interface-Hamiltonian}), is necessary, however, for the derivation of the $g$-factor where the heuristic approach does not work.